WutTut/Shadamn/README.md

-# Shadamn
+# Shadamn!
-Radio Ad Blocker -  Mute annoying commercials using Shazam! and more tricks...
+Radio Ad Blocker -  Mute annoying commercials using Shazam! and some DSP tricks...

 Hello GitHub!
 This is my first github project, and my programming skills are limited - so any help is much appreciated.